CMC COMPENDIUM

 Fellowship length

 The GEM fellowship is a 12 – 24-month fellowship.
-Fellows in the 24-month track have the option to pursue an advanced degree, such as a Diploma in Tropical Medicine and Hygiene (DTMH) from the Alexander von Humboldt Tropical Medicine institute in Lima, Peru.
+Fellows in the 24-month track have the option to pursue an advanced degree, such as a Masters of Science in Public Health or Diploma in Tropical Medicine and Hygiene (DTMH) from the Alexander von Humboldt Tropical Medicine institute in Lima, Peru.

 Program Strengths